 - plea agreements

 Example: Dave gets charged with a first-time DUI in Nevada in Las Vegas Municipal Court.
 Dave admitted to the cop that he was driving drunk, and his blood test results show a high blood-alcohol-content (BAC).
 Furthermore, Dave’s defense attorney cannot find anything in the evidence that suggests police misconduct or false BAC results.
 Dave’s defense attorney explains that Dave has a slim chance of winning if he went to trial because the evidence is skewed in the prosecution’s favor.
-And if Dave went to trial and lost, he would potentially face the maximum DUI penalties of 6 months in jail and $1,000 in fines.
+Then if Dave went to trial and lost, he would potentially face the maximum DUI penalties of 6 months in jail and $1,000 in fines.

 Since Dave wishes to avoid going to jail, he asks his defense attorney to try to negotiate a favorable plea deal with the prosecutor.
 Dave’s attorney initially suggests that the prosecutor reduce the DUI charge to reckless driving, but the prosecutor refuses.
 Dave’s attorney then suggests that Dave plead to a DUI with the minimum penalties: